 It is proposed that Alternative 4 be implemented to meet the site RAO.
-Alternative 4, which is the highest-scoring alternative, consists of targeted removal in the Inlet Channel and reactive capping in the Open Water Area.
+Alternative 4, which is the highest-scoring alternative, consists of targeted removal in the Inlet Channel, reactive capping in the Open Water Area, and targeted in-situ amendment placement in the Heavily Vegetated Area.
 The main components of Alternative 4 include the following:

-- Excavating up to 1 foot of localized sheen-bearing soils and sediments affected by crude oil from the Pegasus Pipeline in the Inlet Channel (see Figure 12-3).
-The excavation depth is based on the sampling results presented in this report, which indicated no sheen-bearing material present below 1 foot.
-A pre-design study (Appendix O) will be conducted to refine the horizontal and vertical boundaries of removal and to evaluate whether a thinner removal thickness would be adequate.
-Excavation activities would consist of: - Removing vegetation/debris from the target areas, to the extent needed, to allow for mechanical excavation (e.g., excavators).
-Large-diameter trees would be left in place.
+Excavating up to 1 foot of localized sheen-bearing sediments resulting from the Mayflower Pipeline Incident in the Inlet Channel (see Figure 12-3).
+The excavation depth is based on sampling results presented in this report, which indicated no sheen-bearing material more than 1 foot below the top of sediment.
+Pre-design sampling would be conducted to determine the horizontal boundaries of sheenbearing material to be targeted for removal and to evaluate whether a thinner removal thickness would be adequate.

-- Transporting excavated materials to an on-site staging area using low-ground pressure vehicles. - Dewatering and stabilizing excavated material, as needed, for off-site transport. - Transporting stabilized excavated materials to the appropriate licensed off-site disposal facility. - Placing clean backfill material in the excavated areas if needed for restoration. - Restoring the excavated areas by re-grading and re-planting with native species. - Installing a reactive cap over where sheens have been observed in the Open Water Area (see Figure 12-3).
-Pre-design sampling would be conducted to determine the horizontal boundaries of the cap.
+- Removing vegetation/debris from the target areas, to the extent needed, to allow for excavation using mechanical methods (such as excavators).
+Largediameter trees would be left in place. - Transporting excavated materials to an on-site staging area using low-ground pressure vehicles. - Dewatering and stabilizing excavated material, as needed, for off-site transport. - Transporting stabilized excavated materials to the appropriate licensed off-site disposal facility. - Placing clean backfill material in the excavated areas to the extent needed for restoration. - Restoring the excavated areas by re-grading and re-planting with native species. - Installing a reactive cap over where sheens have been observed in the Open Water Area (see Figure 12-3).
+Pre-design sampling would be conducted to determine the horizontal boundaries of the cap based on extent of sheen-bearing material.
 Additional elements of this remedial alternative are as follows: - Removing vegetation/debris from the target areas to the extent needed for cap installation.
-Large diameter trees would be left in place. - The reactive cap would consist of a mixture of sand/organoclay, and the thickness and percentage or organoclay would be determined during remedial design.
-Organoclay is a clay that is organically modified to improve its oleophilic sorption capacity as a means of sorbing oils and/or sheens. - Cap materials would be placed via broadcasting methods either using dry particle or slurry methods.
-Staging locations for cap material preparation would be established, as needed, to support cap placement. - After the cap is placed, staging areas would be re-graded and restored by planting native vegetation.
+Large diameter trees would be left in place. - The reactive cap would consist of a mixture of sand/organoclay, and the thickness and percentage of organoclay would be determined during remedial design. - Cap materials would be placed via broadcasting methods either using dry particle or slurry methods.
+Staging locations for cap material preparation would be established, as needed, to support cap placement. - After the cap is placed, staging areas would be re-graded and restored by planting native vegetation. - Placing in-situ amendments at targeted locations where sheens have been observed within the Heavily Vegetated Area (see Figure 12-3).
+Pre-design sampling would be conducted to identify target areas.
+Additional elements of this remedial alternative are as follows: